oroinc/documentation/bundles/components/index.rst

 * Resource Types provide a way to configure a bundle from other bundles.
 * Resource Merge provides a way to merge configurations of some resource both from one or many bundles.
 Supports two strategies: replace and append.
 * System Aware Resolver allows to make your configuration files more dynamic.
-For example you can call service's methods, static methods, constants, context variables etc.
+For example, you can call service's methods, static methods, constants, context variables etc.

 .. toctree::
    :maxdepth: 1